 Enquiries can be good for you

 Sometimes you’ll hear R&D advisors proudly stating that they’ve never had an enquiry.
-Because enquiries are a natural part of the claims process, all advisors get one eventually.
+Because enquiries are a natural part of the claims process, it’s normal for all advisors get one eventually.
 So “we’ve never had an enquiry” is not a great brag, as it also means “we haven’t prepared many claims.”
-Use the phrase with caution in your own marketing!
+So use the phrase with caution in your own marketing!

-Secondly, if the enquiry is led by an experienced caseworker at HMRC, this can be an excellent way to learn more about how HMRC applies its definition of R&D to real-life projects.
-They might be gruelling and frustrating, but they can leave you with much stronger knowledge about the scheme and how the rules should be applied.
+Secondly, if the enquiry is led by a named caseworker at HMRC, this can be an excellent way to learn more about how HMRC applies its definition of R&D to real-life projects.
+These enquiries are generally more nuanced and productive, with HMRC less reliant on templated responses.
+They will be more focused on particular evidence that has been presented to support the claim.
+While they might seem gruelling and frustrating, they can leave you with much stronger knowledge about the scheme and how the rules should be applied.

 So don’t be afraid to say that yes, you’ve had enquiries.
 After all, experienced and knowledgeable advisors have been through multiple R&D enquiries and learnt a lot in the process.
 Wise clients know that an enquiry is a risk, so they’ll be looking for an advisor with the experience to handle one correctly.